a-l-h/splunk-app-proper-alerts/README.md

 1. [Install the App on your Splunk Search Head(s)](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deployappsandadd-ons#Deployment_architectures)
 2. Set cron schedule for *Update KV Store lookup* report to the next minute
 3. Verify that active alerts are listed in the *Inventory* dashboard
-4. [OPT] Adjust *getServiceRequest* macro to extract service request # from alerts' description
+4. [OPTIONAL] Adjust *getServiceRequest* macro to extract service request # from alerts' description
 5. Set recipient to *Notify admin for alerts to review* alert or disable it
 6. [CAUTION] Set recipient to *Enable Notify alert owner of a change* alert as ``$result.email$`` or disable it
+:warning: **If you are using mobile browser**: Be very careful here!

 ##	Contact